PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 3. Symmetry
 ```````````

 **What would be included here specifically?** — Body geography, more detail on symmetry across mid-sagittal plane/midline vs. other possible kinds of symmetry, justification for only focusing on this one kind.
 Ambiguity and confusion in defining "same" direction and location.
 Our setup is a choice of **prioritizing** one interpretation above the other in relevant contexts, not selecting only one and discarding the other completely.
-Interchangeability of the systems.
+One of the most important ideas to cover is the *interchangeability of the systems*, and how the program responds to switching between these systems.

 .. comment::
     Depending on definition, it could be equally valid that both hands located on the signer's dominant or subordinate side have the "same" location, or that both hands located on their own ipsilateral or contralateral side (relative to the midline of the body) have the "same" location.
 In order to remain explicit as to what this means and allow for precise analysis, SLP-AA allows for users to select whether the horizontal axis is defined for each module with **absolute** (toward H1 or H2 side) or **relative** (ipsi-contra) directions.
 For the absolute interpretation, the hands located together on the signer's dominant or subordinate side (such as `SINCE <https://asl-lex.org/visualization/?sign=since>`_) have the "same" location, and the hands mirrored across the midline (such as `ROW <https://asl-lex.org/visualization/?sign=row>`_) have different locations.
 For the relative interpretation, the hands mirrored across the midline have the "same" direction and the hands located on the signer's dominant or subordinate side have different locations.